reinierbee/spirtbergen/README.md

 Lights will start to dimm to night time from 13:00 to 18:00.

-Fallback mechanism, system will boot with day time enabled and will poll to check for either northernlights or night time mode.
+Fallback mechanism, system will boot with day light enabled and will poll to check for either northernlights or night time mode.
+If the system was rebooted during the transistion it will not continue to dimm but reset it to day light.

-18:00 - 18:30 northernlight simulation is showns.
+Between 18:00 - 18:30 northernlight simulation is showns.

 ## Installation